 When stress is high, check out our tips to tackle your stress.
 Or if your experience is beyond occasional stress and you’re anxious most of the time, read up on how you can manage anxiety.
 Visit our For Students page for other great tips and helpful information.

 Counseling Services – Everyone has problems sometimes.
 Working with a highly-trained counselor in a professional, confidential setting gives you an opportunity to share your concern, explore your options, and work toward a solution.
 Students participate in individual, group or couples counseling for a number of reasons; no concern is too big or too small.

 Self help & relaxation – Counseling or a consultation can be a helpful choice for many students, but there are a lot of things you can try on your own to help your well-being.
-Check out some of these suggestions to help lower your stress level, improve your mood, or just do a ‘check-in’ to see how you’re doing.
-Try our Relaxation MP3s and relaxation tips!
+Check out suggestions to help lower your stress level, improve your mood, or just do a ‘check-in’ to see how you’re doing.

 The University of Maine Counseling Center is accredited by the

 International Association of Counseling Services, Inc. The Counseling Center Staff adhere to the American Psychological Association Code of Ethics.

 Our phones are open: